kenneth-law/TradeSmart/README.md

 ## Notes

 - The application is optimised for analysing 5-200 stocks at a time
-- For ASX stocks, use the format: APX.AX, WBC.AX, etc.
+- For ASX stocks, use the format: WBC.AX, CBA.AX, etc.
 - Re-run analysis before market open for fresh data
 - Check news sentiment for potential catalysts